mossgreen/mossgreen.github.io/_posts/2019-05-07-Spring-Certification-Spring-Security.md

 To apply security to lower layers of an application, **Spring Security uses AOP**.
 The respective bean is wrapped in a proxy that before calling the target method, first checks the credentials of the user and calls the method only if the user is authorized to call it.

-Three ways of using method security: xml, Spring Security namespace, Java Configuration and annotations
+Spring Security provides three different kinds of security annotations:

+- Spring Security’s own `@Secured`
+- JSR-250’s `@RolesAllowed`
+- Expression-driven annotations, with
+    - `@PreAuthorize` and `@PostAuthorize`,
+    - `@PreFilter`, and `@PostFilter`

+The `@Secured` and `@RolesAllowed` annotations are the simplest options, restricting access based on what authorities have been granted to the user.

+More flexibility in defining security rules on methods, Spring Security offers `@PreAuthorize` and `@PostAuthorize`.

+And `@PreFilter`/`@PostFilter` filter elements out of collections returned from or passed into a method.

 1. **`@Secured`**
-Method-level security must be enabled by annotating a configuration class (good practice is to annotate the Security Configuration class to keep all configurations related to security in one place) with `@EnableGlobalMethodSecurity(secured Enabled = true)`.
+    - Method-level security must be enabled by annotating a configuration class (good practice is to annotate the Security Configuration class to keep all configurations related to security in one place) with `@EnableGlobalMethodSecurity(secured Enabled = true)`.
 Methods must be secured by annotating them with Spring Security annotation `@Secured`.
+    - When `securedEnabled` is true, a **pointcut** is created such that the **Spring Security aspects** will wrap bean methods that are annotated with `@Secured`.
+    - One drawback of the `@Secured` annotation is that it’s a Spring-specific annotation.
+If you’re more comfortable using annotations defined in Java standards, then perhaps you should consider using @RolesAllowed instead.
     ```java
     @Configuration
     @EnableWebSecurity